Escaping the Pesticide Trap: Non-Pesticide Management for Agricultural Pests (Andra Pradesh, India)

 • Author: Gerry Marten

-• A Powerful Symbol.
-Health and Prosperity were central symbols for speaking about the changes being made and motivating continued change.
+7. A powerful Symbol.
+It is common for prominent features of EcoTipping Point stories to serve as inspirations for success, representing the restoration process in a way that consolidates community commitment and mobilizes community action.
+"Health and Prosperity" were central symbols for motivating a continuation of the positive change set in motion by Non-Pesticide Management.
 Villagers always emphasized the idea of how removing the toxins from their land was returning them to health, vigor, and well being they did not even realize they had lost, since they were no longer poisoning themselves.
 They also returned regularly to the theme that giving up pesticides gave them the opportunity to get out of debt, since they no longer needed to spend large amounts of money on these costly agricultural chemicals.

 Feedback Analysis – Escaping the Pesticide Trap